erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

-Page splits are a big deal in B-tree design, and obviously interesting variations could be found in the wild about how to deal with them.[SB-tree][sb-tree] is one such interesting example, an approach to improve page split efficiency by allocating disk space in large contiguous extents of many pages.
-This leaves free pages in each extent and whenever a node needs to be split, another node is "allocated" within the same extent from already preallocated space, like in the following diagram:
+Page splits are a big deal in B-tree design, and obviously interesting variations could be found in the wild about how to deal with them.
+[SB-tree][sb-tree] is one such example, where to improve page split efficiency disk space is allocated in large contiguous extents of many pages.
+This leaves free pages in each extent and whenever a node needs to be split, another node is "allocated" within the same extent from already preallocated space, like in the following diagram on Fig. 13:

 <figure>
 <img src="/public/img/sb-tree.png" border="0" width="90%" style="margin: auto">